 Skip to main content

-Routing and NAT
+Routing and Network Address Translation

 This section details the difference between Access Server's routing and NAT functionality.